apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/index.md

 @@snip [DirectiveExamplesTest.java](/docs/src/test/java/docs/http/javadsl/server/DirectiveExamplesTest.java) { #composeNestingAllOf }

-In this previous example, the the inner route function provided to `allOf` will be called when the request is a `GET` and with the extracted client IP obtained from the second directive.
+In this previous example, the inner route function provided to `allOf` will be called when the request is a `GET` and with the extracted client IP obtained from the second directive.

 As you have already seen in the previous section, you can also use the `concat` method defined in @apidoc[RouteDirectives] as an alternative to `orElse` chaining.
 Here you can see the first example again, rewritten using `concat`: